EzraApple/localhost-11434/README.md

 2. Ensure you're using the correct Node.js version
 3. Check that all dependencies are properly installed

-## Contributing

-This project is built with the T3 Stack and follows its conventions.
-When contributing:

-1. Follow the existing code style and patterns
-2. Use TypeScript for all new code
-3. Test your changes locally before submitting
-4. Ensure the database schema is updated if needed

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.

----

-Built with the [T3 Stack](https://create.t3.gg/) - a full-stack, type-safe, web development framework.